 The Lord of the Rings is a film series consisting of three epic fantasy adventure films directed by Peter Jackson.
 They are based on the novel The Lord of the Rings by J. R. R. Tolkien.
 The films are subtitled The Fellowship of the Ring, The Two Towers and The Return of the King.
 They were distributed by New Line Cinema.
 Considered to be one of the biggest and most ambitious film projects ever undertaken, with an overall budget of $281 million, the entire project took eight years, with the filming for all three films done simultaneously and entirely in New Zealand, Jackson's native country.
 Each film in the series also had special extended editions released on DVD a year after their ...more on Wikipedia

 Harry Potter is a British-American film series based on the Harry Potter novels by author J. K. Rowling.
-The series is distributed by Warner Bros. and consists of eight fantasy films, beginning with Harry Potter and the Philosopher's Stone (2001) and culminating with Harry Potter and the Deathly Hallows Part 2 (2011).
+The series is distributed by Warner Bros. and consists of eight fantasy films.
 A spin-off prequel series will consist of five films, starting with Fantastic Beasts and Where to Find Them (2016).
 The Fantastic Beasts films mark the beginning of a media franchise known as J. K. Rowling's Wizarding World. ...more on Wikipedia

 The Wizard of Oz is a 1939 American musical fantasy film produced by Metro-Goldwyn-Mayer, and the most well-known and commercially successful adaptation based on the 1900 novel The Wonderful Wizard of Oz by L. Frank Baum.
 The film stars Judy Garland; Terry the dog, billed as Toto; Ray Bolger, Jack Haley, Bert Lahr, Frank Morgan, Billie Burke, Margaret Hamilton, with Charley Grapewin and Clara Blandick, and the Singer Midgets as the Munchkins, with Pat Walshe as leader of the flying monkeys.
 Notable for its use of Technicolor, fantasy storytelling, musical score and unusual characters, over the years it has become one of the best-known films and part of American popular culture.
 It was not a ...more on Wikipedia